tcruiser60/Heatmiser_HW/README.md

-# Heatmiser Hot Water compentent for  Home Assistant
+# Heatmiser WiFi Water_Heater compentent for Home Assistant

 Home Assistant Intergration to expose the Water Heating Component from a Heatmiser Thermostat PRT-HW.